-Get an up-close introduction to some of our live animals in one of our themed 45 minute Animal Presentations.
+Get an up-close introduction to some of our live animals in one of our themed 45 minute Animal Presentations on site at the Randall Museum.
 This program is geared for grades K-3 and groups of up to 25.

-Visit The Randall at your own pace with your students or your group.
+Visit the Randall at your own pace with your students or your group.
 Tour the changing exhibits and the Live Animal Exhibits.
-Interact with geology in our new Foundations exhibit, and view the fabulous model train layout.
-Download a Scavenger Hunt and talk with the animal keepers and picnic lunch on the grounds.
+Interact with geology in our Foundations exhibit, and view the fabulous model train layout.
+Download a Scavenger Hunt and talk with the animal keepers and have a picnic lunch on the grounds.

 - Groups of 10 or less are free and do not need to register.